w35l3y/hassio-addons/cloudflare_tunnel/README.md

 - _Unable to reach the origin service.
 The service may be down or it may not be responding to traffic from cloudflared: **dial tcp: lookup xxx on xxx: server misbehaving**_<br />
   Update `url` or `service` with the correct local IP and port of the service in the addon configuration (Add-on Cloudflare Tunnel > Configuration).<br />
-  I wasn't able to make it work with DNS names, for example, `http://homeassistant.local:8123`.<br />
-  So, let me know if you did it successfully.

 - _Unable to reach the origin service.
 The service may be down or it may not be responding to traffic from cloudflared: **x509: cannot validate certificate for x.x.x.x because it doesn't contain any IP SANs**_<br />
   Update your internal SSL certificate because it is malformed/incomplete.<br />